-- The display alternately shows the measured value and the message 52.63 or od; - The instrument does not perform any control (the control outputs are OFF); - The instrument is working as an indicator. - Auto mode with automatic program start up: - The display shows one of the following information: - The measured value; - The operative set point (when it is performing a ramp); - The time of the segment in progress (when it is performing a soak); - The measured value alternate with the message $5 \pm b \pm$. - In all cases, the decimal figure of the less significant digit of the display is lit.
+- The upper display shows the measured value; - The lower display shows one of the following information: - The operative set point (when it is performing a ramp); - The time of the segment in progress (when it is performing a soak); - In all cases, the decimal figure of the less significant digit of the lower display is lit.

-We define all the above described conditions as "Standard display".
+We define all the above described conditions as "Standard Display".